Jeevyy/Load-Balancer---Distributed-Systems/README.md

 * Finally, modify the hash functions H(i), Φ(i, j) and report the observations from (A-1) and (A-2).
   - To achieve a better distribution, the following changes were made to the consistent hashing function:
-    - Number of Server Containers managed by the load balancer (N) = 50
+    - Number of Server Containers managed by the load balancer (N) = 3
-    - Total number of slots in the consistent hash map (#slots) = 2500
+    - Total number of slots in the consistent hash map (#slots) = 512
-    - Number of virtual servers for each server container (K) = 50
+    - Number of virtual servers for each server container (K) = 20
     - Hash function for request mapping H(i) = Rid % M
     - Hash function for virtual server mapping Φ(i, j) = (Sid + i) % M
-  - Additionally, the hashing is enhanced by distributing the load based on what server has the lowest cpu percentage, thus preventing server overload
+   - Although there is still a bias towards one of the servers, the load balancer is able to effectively balance the load accross all respective servers
+   - Additionally, after closing a healthy server using the ```/rm``` endpoint, all of its previous requests are distributed amongst the existing healthy servers

     * Launch 10000 async requests on N = 3 server containers and report the request count handled by each server instance in a bar chart.
 Explain your observations in the graph and your view on the performance.
       - After adding three servers ('1', '2', '3'):